simonmichael/hledger/RELEASING.md

 **At release:**

 - do final update/edits; check organisation, wording, formatting, issue links
-- replace "unreleased" with the date in the pending release heading
+- replace "unreleased" with the release date
-- copy the new release sections from main changelogs to release branch changelogs
+- copy the new sections from main changelogs to release branch changelogs

 ## Pre release